benoitdescamps/Thermal_sensors/README.md

 # Thermal_sensors
-Thermal sensors and Reinforcement Learning
+Thermal sensors and Reinforcement Learning.

 # To Do:
 * improve cost function